 “This can’t be right,” I thought.
 “Netflix has never failed me.
 Even in communist China where I had to evade government censorship, it was always there for me.”

 But there was no denying the truth of what had happened: My brother changed his Netflix password.
 There’s no way this is a coincidence.
 He hit me exactly where he knew it would hurt the most.
 Now how am I supposed to watch every single episode of The Office for the 96th time?
 How am I supposed to watch documentaries that made me want to be vegan for like 5 minutes?
+Maybe he did read more into his web safety and security and just forgot to let me know the updated password?

 I just don’t know.
 All that is gone now, along with any hope for reconciliation with my family.
 This hurts more than that time my father emailed me that I’d been written out of his will.
 Back then I’d responded with the 2009 equivalent of “delete your account,” but this is new territory and I’m not really sure how to feel about this fresh estrangement.